uPortal-Project/uPortal/docs/implement/layout-management/README.md

 ( Source: https://wiki.jasig.org/display/UPM43/Overview)

-In uPortal, Layout Management refers to how the user interface seen by a user is generated and changed.
+In uPortal, layout management refers to how the user interface seen by a user is generated and changed.

 uPortal's Distributed Layout Management (DLM) allows adopters to choose how much